-Egyptian Mythology is based on the various gods of ancient Egypt who formed the religion of the era and helped explain the world and the reasons many things occur.
-Most of the Egyptian Mythology is taken from the religious writings, arts, short stories, temple decorations as well as other texts discovered over the years.
+Egyptian Mythology is based on the various gods of ancient Egypt who formed the religion of the era.
+It helped explain the world and the reasons many things occur.
+Most of the Egyptian Mythology is taken from the religious writings, arts, short stories.
+Also temple decorations as well as other texts discovered over the years.
 Most of the myths and stories recovered were incomplete or in fragments.

 You can learn about in the best egyptian mythology books.

-It is believed that Egyptian mythology originated from the natural order of things such as the rising and setting of the sun, the flooding of the Nile River and the subsequent renewal of fertility to the lands near the river.
+It is believed that Egyptian mythology originated from the natural order of things.
+Examples are the rising and setting of the sun, the flooding of the Nile River and the subsequent renewal of fertility to the lands near the river.

 This natural order could be disrupted by enemies or even nature with low rainfall reducing the river flow and so forth.
 This brought about a religion or mythology based on chaos, order and renewal.
 Various rituals also form part of the mythology.

 Many of the Egyptian myths focus on origin.
 From the origin of the world, natural phenomena and even some of the human institutions.
 Even kingship was said to originate with the gods and it is then passed on to the human Pharaohs.
 Warfare was said to originate when the sun god Ra withdrew in to the sky, then the humans began to fight among each other.

 Maat refers to order and is believed to have been established at the creation of the world from the chaos.
 Maat also refers to the normal patterns and behavior of natural phenomena as well as that of humans.
 When maat exists, life and happiness becomes possible.